 • Frequently wash your hands and avoid touching your face (e.g., eyes, mouth, nose) when out in public.

-• Avoid contact with people who are showing symptoms related to a respiratory illness.
+• Avoid contact with people who are showing symptoms related to a contagious illness.

 Travelers should continue to follow CDC guidance for traveling, along with state and local travel return requirements.
 After a trip, you should self-monitor for newly developed respiratory symptoms, and stay home and test if you develop symptoms.